 Rosalyn Martin, 34, has been around sports all her life.
 She played basketball in middle and high school.
 She has also coached right moves for youth in the Charlotte Mecklenburg school system and have been the Head Coach for the Salvation Army Boys and Girls Club for 12 years.
 For 12 years, Ms. Martin has played full contact Women's football for the Carolina Queens, located in Charlotte.
 "This will be my second year coaching JUCO and I can say it is amazing.
 I love this game as a whole and I like that I’ve seen both sides as a player and a coach."

 Omar Kennedy, Wide Receiver Coach

 He is a 1998 graduate of CHS.
-He coached 3 years at LHS as WR/DB coach.
+He coached at LHS as a WR/DB coach for 3 years.
 He played minor league football for the BullDogs, Tri-County Jaguars, and Texas Stars.